mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 - Playground One Deep Security Workload
 - Activated Marketplace AMI for Trend Service Gateway BYOL

-The Playground One can provide a simulates on-premise Deep Security deployment.
+The Playground One can provide a simulated on-premise Deep Security deployment.
 For simulation purposes it creates a dedicated VPC with the most commonly used architecture, private and public subnets accross two availability zones.

 Deep Security itself is located within the private subnet and uses a RDS Postgres as the database.
 The Deep Security Workload configuration creates two linux and one windows server with a deployed and activated Deep Security Agent.
 Some essential configurations in Deep Security are executed via REST.
 These are (amongst others):